trailofbits/algo-ng/README.md

 3. **[Download Terraform binary](https://www.terraform.io/downloads.html).** Unzip it and place it inside the algo directory you just unzipped.

-4. **List the users to create.** Open `terraform.tfvars` in your favorite text editor.
+4. **List the users to create.** Open `config.auto.tfvars` in your favorite text editor.
 Specify the users you wish to create in the `users` list separated by a comma.

 5. **Start the deployment.** Return to your terminal.
 In the Algo directory, run `./algo apply` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.